 Examples

 Examples are audio streaming applications or video streaming applications with bitrates ranging from 32 kbit/s to one or several MBit/s.
+The protection period is typically in the range of several seconds.

 Download Delivery

 Introduction

 According to TR26.946, the MBMS Download Delivery Method allows the error-free transmission of files via the unidirectional MBMS Bearer Services.
 The files are "downloaded" and stored in the local files-system of the user equipment.
 Files may contain multimedia content or any other binary data.
 The MBMS Download Delivery Method allows the transmission of an arbitrary number of files within a single data transfer phase.